Who knew cork backed placemats would be so versatile for a repurposed project? Here’s how to transform one into a rustic serving tray.

 Terry’s second idea was to use one as the base for a serving tray by adding barn or pallet wood and attaching handles.
 Isn’t that brilliant?
 The sturdy cork backing made them perfect for repurposing into a tray.

 As with the other two, I started by giving the placemat a light sanding and wiping it down with a damp cloth.
 None of them had been sitting idly in a kitchen cabinet and had several small cuts on the surface.
 Sanding smoothed them away and got rid of the thin coating, which gave it a better surface for decoupage too.

-The Little Maker and I headed to Hobby Lobby to see what kind of paper and handles we could find that would pair well with pallet wood.
+Hannah and I headed to Hobby Lobby to see what kind of paper and handles we could find that would pair well with pallet wood.